-The ARMv8-M architecture with Security Extension is an optional architecture extension.
 If the Security Extension is implemented, the system starts up in Secure state by default.
 If the Security Extension is not implemented, the system is always in Non-secure state.
-ARM TrustZone technology does not cover all aspects of security.
+TrustZone technology enables the processor to be aware of the security states available.
+Arm TrustZone technology does not cover all aspects of security.
 For example, it does not include cryptography.

-Figure 1-1 TrustZone technology for ARMv8-M adds Secure and Non-secure states to processor operation
+The following figure shows how TrustZone technology for Armv8-M adds Secure and Non-secure states to processor operation: